Every new developer learns the following core principles of software engineering early in their career:

 Unfortunately, modular code doesn’t always mean decoupled code.
-Which brings us to the disadvantages of third party libraries.
+This brings us to the disadvantages of third-party libraries.

 Relying on a third party library means that your code is tied to that library.
 If at some point, you are forced to switch libraries, your code might have to undergo significant changes in order to adapt it to the new library.
 There are of course ways to mitigate this by using a facade (wrapper) for the library.
 This way your code doesn’t directly call the library, but an abstraction instead.

 Another possible risk is that a library could be abandoned by its author.
 This is especially problematic in platforms like Android, where new versions come out frequently.
 A library will need ongoing maintenance to ensure compatibility with the latest SDK version.
 If that does not happen, the library may not perform optimally (or at all) on newer devices.

 Using too many libraries can also cause problems, such as dependency conflicts, which are hard to pinpoint and fix.

 An excess number of libraries will bloat your app by increasing its size and memory consumption.
 In turn, this will detrimentally affect the performance of your app.
 In the case of Android, it can contribute to reaching the 64k methods limit.

 Last but not least, the use of third-party libraries might raise some security concerns as vulnerabilities in open source libraries are increasingly targets for hackers.